-With your help, the Testing the Water survey aims to find the hidden gems - places which are free from nutrient pollution, and to discover for the first time the extent of nutrient pollution facing freshwater wildlife today.
+With your help, the Clean Water for Wildlife survey aims to find the hidden gems - places which are free from nutrient pollution, and to discover for the first time the extent of nutrient pollution facing freshwater wildlife today.

-Summary steps ...
+Summary steps . . .

 - Record your location.
 Identify where you are going to do the survey and mark it on a map. - Collect a water sample from a local pond, lake, river, stream or ditch, your garden or your tap water. - Predict the results from your site.
 Will it have high, medium or low levels of nutrients?
 Where does the water come from? - Use the nutrient test kits to reveal the levels of nitrate and phosphate pollution.
 Were they what you expected?
-If not, why do you think they were different? - Enter your results online through our Testing the Water Data Portal to contribute to our regional survey
+If not, why do you think they were different? - Enter your results online through WaterNet and contribute to our national survey,